MileHacker Logo

 Destination Snapshot

 Djibouti, though small, packs a powerful punch for the adventurous traveler.
-It has a land of geological wonders, where you witness the Earth's tectonic plates pulling apart.
+It has a land of amazing geological features, where you witness the Earth's tectonic plates pulling apart.
 Lake Assal, Africa's lowest point, showcases an otherworldly spectacle of salt formations and volcanic rock.
 Nearby, Lake Abbe features a vista of natural chimneys, a haven for flamingos, and sunrises that paint the sky in unforgettable colors.

 Marine Life & Culture